 Australia’s Gouldian finch populations have dropped significantly in the last century.
 There once were hundreds of thousands of Gouldians in the wild, but habitat clearing, fires, parasites, and trapping reduced them to just a few thousand speciments in the mid-2000s.

-The Gouldian finch’s fortunes may be changing though, with increasingly large flocks of birds being spotted in the Kimberly and north Queesland in recent years.
+The Gouldian finch’s fortunes may be changing though, with increasingly large flocks of birds being spotted in the Kimberly and north Queensland in recent years.

 Earlier this year, volunteers from the Queensland Gouldian Finch Study were understandably stunned to encounter flocks of up to 200 birds near Cairns, an area where they were thought to have largely disappeared.